coderefinery/coderefinery.org/content/blog/2022-05-04-improving-workshop-registration.md

 +++
-title = "Improving Workshop Registration" slug = "2022/05/04/improving-workshop-registration"
+title = "Our plans to improve our workshop registration process" slug = "2022/05/04/improving-workshop-registration"

 [extra]